Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 1 Data at the most granular level with which the patient journey (timeline) can be reconstructed and used for various analytic tasks.
 The Shared Health Record (SHR) is specified as an operational, real-time transactional data source, distinct from a data warehouse.
 A seperate specification of data and analytics functions, typically provided by a datawarehouse, is required.

 2 Aggregated data, typically used for routine reports and benchmarking.
-The Health Management Information System (HMIS) should support Aggregate Data Exchange (ADX) workflow standard.
-More flexible and extensive workflows are emerging based on FHIR.
+The Health Management Information System (HMIS) already includes the Aggregate Data Exchange (ADX) workflow standard.
+Modern data & analytics standards can support more flexible and extensive workflows, such as are emerging based on FHIR.

 3 Data analytics modules, that provide secure and privacy-preserving computational environments to work with the data.
 Federated learning (FL) (Rieke et al., 2020) and privacy- enhancing technologies (PETs) (Jordan et al., 2022; Scheibner et al., 2021) provide new paradigms that address the problem of data governance and privacy by training algorithms collaboratively without exchanging the data itself.
-Requires use of a common data model, such as FHIR, to analyze the data in a collaborative, decentralized fashion.
+Requires use of a common data model to analyze the data in a collaborative fashion.

 4 Trained models that have been derived from the data and can be used stand-alone for decision support.
 Increasing need to open source trained AI models (“The Open Source AI Definition v0.0.9,” 2024), enabled by technologies such as ONNX (ONNX v1.15.0,” 2023).